Flash versus HTML5 - Wallaby and Swiffy conversion tools review

-- Toolkit: FLA files
+- Adobe Canvas: FLA files

-- Swiffy: SWF files
+- Google Swiffy: SWF files

-- Toolkit: editable HTML5 file
+- Adobe Canvas: editable HTML5 file

-- Swiffy: non-editable HTML5 file
+- Google Swiffy: non-editable HTML5 file

 By the time that HTML5 becomes more widely supported on PCs than Flash, which may be around five years from now, it is very likely that Flash to HTML5 conversion tools will have become sophisticated enough to convert more complex Flash apps.
 HTML5 will need to evolve to be able develop the kind of complex apps that can be built with Flash today, and the evolution of conversion tools will go side by side with the evolution of HTML5 itself.
 Although many Flash developers consider HTML5 to be a step back, I see this as a small step back that will lead to a giant leap forward.
 It is too early to tell what the possibilities will be, but the future of interactive media looks as promising as ever.